-Prep children spend time in the Library each week.
-Please make sure your child has their Library bag and books on this day.
-Prep students may borrow one book per week.
+Grade 1 and 2 spend time in the Library each week with their classroom teacher.
+Please make sure your child has their Library bag and books on their timetabled library day.
+Grade 1 students may borrow one book for 2 weeks.
+Grade 2 students may borrow two books for 2 weeks.